 Establishing Metrics: Working teams divided up to focus on one of the five strategic areas and make portfolio recommendations with evidence-based metrics.

-Interventions in the Portfolio were reviewed against criteria to ensure strategy alignment, implementation feasibility and cost effectiveness.
-The combined portfolio (All THRIVE) of all five strategic areas was then run through a simulation model and analytics in order to project impact and expected outcomes on numerous metrics over a twenty year horizon.
+Intervention Selection + Modeling: Interventions in the THRIVE Portfolio were reviewed against criteria to ensure strategy alignment, implementation feasibility and cost effectiveness.
+The complete THRIVE Portfolio was put through a simulation model that projected impact and expected outcomes over 20 years.

 Steering Team Transition: The Launch Team evolved to the Steering Team and the THRIVE Portfolio was established as a cohesive, community-aligned and connected plan.

 Implementation for Impact: Phase 1 of the THRIVE Portfolio launched with emphasis on eight initial interventions.
 Read more about Phase 1 interventions here.